 Consider answering questions with questions about experimentation

 Yes, the scientific method takes more time in the short run, but if a student learns that they can design experiments to solve their own problems, they have learned not only the scientific method, they have learned one of the important components of artistic thinking and artistic behavior.
 Ultimately, time is saved because students have learned to figure out how to answer their own questions.
-They are empowered.
+They are empowered and creative.

 Teaching habits are powerful and subtle.
 Answering questions in the studio class gives me such a feeling of power and is such a hard habit to break.
 As an artist, I am generally more clever than the student - what an ego trip!
 During the Dark Ages science was a set of teacher answers.
 Progress was made when the scientific method began using questions and experiments to check on old answers and discover new answers.
 We came out of the dark ages when real and careful observation replaced copywork.
 In science, nothing is assumed to be true because a teacher says so.
 Too often my art class was taught using Dark Ages dogmatism.